Charlotte Hit and Run Accident Attorneys

 If you've been injured by a hit and run driver, please contact us for a free case evaluation.
 Our Charlotte hit-and-run accident attorneys can help evaluate your options for recovering compensation and inform you of your rights in the wake of the accident.
 We understand the challenges you face, as well as the stress you are under, and we are here to help you navigate the process of moving forward in your recovery.

-When a Hit & Run Driver Is Caught
+When a Hit and Run Driver Is Caught

 When hit-and-run drivers are identified, their act of fleeing the scene of a collision can result in criminal sanctions.
 Additionally, in the civil courts, fleeing the scene can be an aggravating factor that can support the assessment of punitive damages as punishment and serve as a deterrent to keep others from repeating this conduct.

-When a Hit & Run Driver Is Not Found
+When a Hit and Run Driver Is Not Found

 When a driver flees the scene of a collision, the police investigate and work with prosecuting attorneys to determine the identity of the driver.
 Not all hit-and-run drivers are found, which makes it more challenging to obtain compensation.